Sam Harirforoosh

 Biography

 Dr. Sam Harirforoosh joined Chapman University School of Pharmacy (CUSP) as an Instructional Professor of Biomedical and Pharmaceutical Sciences in 2022.
 He earned his Pharm.D. from Tehran University of Medical Sciences in 1991 and his Ph.D. in Pharmaceutical Sciences (Pharmacokinetics) from the University of Alberta in 2005.
-His dissertation focused on the pharmacokinetics and renal effects of nonsteroidal anti-inflammatory drugs.
-He also worked as a research assistant/post-doctoral fellow at the University of Alberta's Department of Medicine from the summer of 2005 to the spring of 2006.
-Additionally, he is a registered pharmacist in the province of Alberta, Canada.
+He also worked as a research assistant and post-doctoral fellow in the University of Alberta's Department of Medicine from summer 2005 to spring 2006.

-Dr. Harirforoosh has authored or co-authored 45+ peer-reviewed articles and 80+ abstracts.
-He has served on the editorial boards of the journals Clinical Pharmacokinetics and the European Journal of Drug Metabolism and Pharmacokinetics.
-He has delivered numerous lectures at local, national, and international conferences, received two research awards from the Gatton College of Pharmacy for his research achievements, and served as an abstract reviewer, grant reviewer, and peer reviewer for various scientific journals.
-He has also been a research advisor for 45+ Ph.D., Pharm.D., M.PH., and undergraduate students.
+Dr. Harirforoosh has authored or co-authored more than 45 peer-reviewed articles and over 80 abstracts.
+He has served on the editorial boards of the journals Clinical Pharmacokinetics and European Journal of Drug Metabolism and Pharmacokinetics.
+He has given numerous lectures at local, national, and international conferences, received two research awards from the Gatton College of Pharmacy for his research achievements, and served as an abstract reviewer, grant reviewer, and peer reviewer for various scientific journals.
+Additionally, he has mentored over 45 Ph.D., Pharm.D., MPH, and undergraduate students as a research adviser.

-Dr. Harirforoosh's research interests include applying artificial intelligence tools to pharmacokinetic outcomes, pharmacokinetic/pharmacodynamic modeling, pharmacogenomics, cardiovascular and renal adverse effects of drugs, and nanoparticle formulation of drugs.
+Dr. Harirforoosh's research interests include applying artificial intelligence tools to pharmacokinetic outcomes, pharmacokinetic/pharmacodynamic modeling, pharmacogenomics, cardiovascular and renal adverse drug effects, and nanoparticle formulation of drugs.

 -